leonlinsx/minimal-mistakes/_posts/2019-04-26-microwave-timers-13bn-years.md

 > You don’t build mental representations by thinking about something; you build them by trying to do something, failing, revising, and trying again, over and over.
 When you’re done, not only have you developed an effective mental representation for the skill you were developing, but you have also absorbed a great deal of information connected with that skill.

 Gravity will be around for a while \[6\], as will our need to eat, and our need for social interaction.
 The physical and biological principles are probably easier to identify, but I think the social sample size is the difficult piece.
 Humans act rationally...until they don't.
-If you have examples of human social principles that have surprised you let me know.
+If you have examples of social principles that have surprised you let me know.

 I agree with Jana's point about trying rather than just thinking, though of course we can't try everything.
-Seems to me one option is to be a ['generalised specialist', as Farnam Street puts it](https://fs.blog/2017/11/generalized-specialist/ "FS"), a topic I've expanded on in prior emails as well.
+Talking through ideas, discussing them with people, and writing about them is one alternative.
+You could also look into the idea of being a ['generalised specialist', as Farnam Street puts it](https://fs.blog/2017/11/generalized-specialist/ "FS"), a topic I've expanded on in prior emails as well.
 I want to try everything but have to realise I usually won't be rewarded by being a generalist.

 **Miscellaneous**
 1. ["He took great pains not to mislead or confuse children, and his team of writers joked that his on-air manner of speaking amounted to a distinct language they called “Freddish.”
 Fundamentally, Freddish anticipated the ways its listeners might misinterpret what was being said."](https://www.theatlantic.com/family/archive/2018/06/mr-rogers-neighborhood-talking-to-kids/562352/ "Mr Rogers")